borisdj/borisdj.github.io/_posts/2024-04-01-lightning-network.md

 1.Decentralisation, 2.Security, 3.Scalability (No̱ 3 left for [**next layers**](https://www.minima.global/post/taking-blockchain-scalability-to-the-next-layer){:target="_blank"}).

 -- One of the most promising **Solutions** is the so-called [***Lightning Network***](https://lightning.network/){:target="_blank"}.
-It works via [bidirectional channels](https://bitcoinmagazine.com/technical/understanding-the-lightning-network-part-building-a-bidirectional-payment-channel-1464710791){:target="_blank"} between nodes, and needs base transactions for opening, closing, rebalancing and routing.
+It works via [**bidirectional channels**](https://bitcoinmagazine.com/technical/understanding-the-lightning-network-part-building-a-bidirectional-payment-channel-1464710791){:target="_blank"} between nodes, and needs base transactions for opening, closing, rebalancing and routing.
 But once set up it can handle large volumes of transactions without the need for regular main net connection.
 Those protocols are meant to extend Bitcoin's functionality up to a point, while maintaining the base layer secure and decentralized ([**LN 2.0**](https://blog.theabacus.io/lightning-network-2-0-b878b9bb356e){:target="_blank"}).
 -- As such it has the potential for over [**1 million**](https://medium.com/@mnry.io/what-is-the-lightning-network-and-how-does-it-work-a9015096cc1c){:target="_blank"} TPS, just the right number, while keeping the fees low.
 Still it should be mentioned that this is not necessarily the ultimate fix and still hase some challenges.
 -- Also worth noting is that it is not currently feasible for every person on the planet to have a fully custodial lightning wallet with its own node.
 With current transaction throughput we could see each year opening up to 100 000 new channels, relatively slow for global population.
 Instead, a more realistic approach is to have many distributed custodians.